linode/apl-docs/docs/ce-configure-teams.md

 ## Commit changes

-Now commit your changes to the (otomi/values) GIT repository on the cluster.
+Now commit your changes to the (otomi/values) GIT repository on the cluster to store the new desired state configuration.

 ## Automation